mwelponer/cpp-pills/README.md

 	static int i = 0;
 	std::cout << ++i << std::endl;
 }
-// here i is not accessible
-func() // => 1
-func() // => 2
+// outside func() i is not accessible func() // first time i is declared and incremented => 1 func() // second time just incremented => 2
 ```
-First time we call *myFunction* `i` si declared and set.
+First time we call *myFunction* `i` is declared, set and incremented.
 All other times, just incremented.
 It's like declaring `i` globally outside of the function, but declaring it inside a function we also guarantee that *i* can be modified only inside the function.

 ### use in object oriented